andrew henderson menu

 Cryptocurrency is seen as a safe, liquidated currency that shouldn’t be controlled or regulated by their government or any government for that matter.

-Here at Nomad Capitalist, nomads are our favorites (naturally), because they are people who are not hesitant to go where they are treated the best.
+Here at Nomad Capitalist, nomads are our favourites (naturally) because they are people who are not hesitant to go where they are treated the best.

-Nomads appreciate decentralized digital assets like crypto because they truly reflect their values, goals, and lifestyle, far better than regular money.
+Nomads appreciate decentralised digital assets like crypto because they truly reflect their values, goals, and lifestyle far better than regular money.

 Crypto has been around for so long now that most countries have developed regulations related to it, friendly or not.

-In this article, we will discuss everything you need to know about crypto-friendly countries and countries you should stir away from.
+In this article, we will discuss everything you need to know about crypto-friendly countries and countries you should stay away from.

 What Makes a Country Crypto-Friendly?